Public Runtime

 A versioned verifier bundle now exists.

-The first public verifier release packages the Python runtime, Lean corridor, public specs, evidence schemas, conformance scripts, and synthetic ExampleCo corridors into one replayable bundle.
+The current public verifier release packages the Python runtime, Lean corridor, public specs, evidence schemas, conformance scripts, static docs, local workbench UI, and synthetic ExampleCo corridors into one replayable bundle.
 It is still synthetic and scoped, but it is no longer only a private monorepo execution path, and the release is now rebuilt and revalidated through one scripted private release path before publication.

 Release ID